 Photographers can’t visit San Francisco and miss Crissy Field.
 The iconic park is one of the best-known spots for a full view of the Golden Gate.
-A plethora of locations await you.
+A plethora of locations awaits you.
 On a sunny day, a foggy day, sunset or sunrise, this will be your shining moment.
 Also a great spot for photos of families, friends, or any other photo subjects.

 From Fort Miley

 Fort Miley, situated on the Lands End trail, is a historic military outpost located on Point Lobos.
-All of the Lands End trail will offer spectacular views of the Bridge peeking out of the forest.
+All of the Lands End trails will offer spectacular views of the Bridge peeking out of the forest.
 Fort Miley itself has straight views to the Bridge.
 Much of the grounds have now been handed over to the VA Hospital.
 This is a wonderful starting point for taking a camera and wandering the Coastal Trails through Lands End.
 Plan on a bit of hiking, and stairs, if you plan to explore the area.

-From Coit Tower
+Golden Gate View From Coit Tower

 An iconic structure itself (best photographed from the Hilton San Francisco Financial District), offering seriously impressive views of downtown San Francisco, the Golden Gate Bridge, Bay Bridge, and Alcatraz Island.
 360 degrees of awesome.